surgentt/paying_your_broker/README.md

 ## Author

-Link to your blog, twitter, etc!
+Made with love at the [Flatiron School](www.flatironschool.com) by [Thomas Surgent](www.twitter.com/surgentt) and [Daniel Spector](www.twittr.com/danielspecs)

 ## License

-My Spiffy App is MIT Licensed.
+How Much Are You Paying Your Broker is MIT Licensed.
 See LICENSE for details.